D1gita7Duck/meowsic/readme.md

 Version 0.5[DONE]:

--simple customtkinter gui with one search bar and two buttons [DONE] -type in search bar and press search to search youtube ,download video and then convert it to mp3 [DONE] -press play to start playing the file in windows music player (ik it sucks) [DONE]
+-simple customtkinter gui with one search bar and two buttons [DONE]

+-type in search bar and press search to search youtube ,download video and then convert it to mp3 [DONE]

+-press play to start playing the file in windows music player (ik it sucks) [DONE]

 Version 0.9[DONE]:

 -moderately complex customtkinter gui with home window ,seperate search window , "currently playing" window on the the bottom or side (to decide after design is final) [DONE]

--album art , album name , artist name etc to be searched and auto cached using db [DONE] -above metadata to be displayed with currently playing song [DONE] -play pause stop next and previous functionality [DONE] -use libraries to play file in native python instead of using wmp [DONE] -ability to store "liked" songs using sql [DONE] -above feature to be used to display "recently played" songs with name and album art on the home screen [DONE] -make progress bar to show progress of downloading song [DONE]
+-album art , album name , artist name etc to be searched and auto cached using db [DONE]

+-above metadata to be displayed with currently playing song [DONE]

+-play pause stop next and previous functionality [DONE]

+-use libraries to play file in native python instead of using wmp [DONE]

+-ability to store "liked" songs using sql [DONE]

+-above feature to be used to display "recently played" songs with name and album art on the home screen [DONE]

+-make progress bar to show progress of downloading song [DONE]

 Version 1.0:
 -everything from 0.9 and more

--Add seperate lyrics window which displays lyrics as a label in a scrollable frame[DONE] -Add Volume control
+-Add seperate lyrics window which displays lyrics as a label in a scrollable frame[DONE]

+-Add Volume control

 -playlists functionality with sql db

--robust mechanism for play,pause,stop,next and previous song [DONE] -proper queue system [DONE]
+-robust mechanism for play,pause,stop,next and previous song [DONE]

+-proper queue system [DONE]

--search mechanism to be more accurate and to provide more options to choose from after searching instead of just one -settings window to change dark/light mode , quality of songs downloaded etc -ability for users to delete songs and metadata they dont need anymore -import songs from spotify playlist to queue
+-search mechanism to be more accurate and to provide more options to choose from after searching instead of just one

+-settings window to change dark/light mode , quality of songs downloaded etc

+-ability for users to delete songs and metadata they dont need anymore

+-import songs from spotify playlist to liked songs [DONE]

 Version 1.5:

 -everything in 1.0 and more

--better integration with windows like the windows media controls (play pause buttons on keyboard) should work with app -better theming
+-better integration with windows like the windows media controls (play pause buttons on keyboard) should work with app

+-better theming

 -more efficient code for faster execution

--cache management system aka delete music file if not in any playlist or recently played -remote control music playback like spotify connect using flask [DONE]
+-cache management system aka delete music file if not in any playlist or recently played

+-remote control music playback like spotify connect using flask [DONE]